 Throughout the school year, progress monitoring shall continue; and diagnostic assessment, if determined appropriate, shall be provided.
 Year-end reading skills shall be measured to determine reading success.
-The program of reading instruction shall continue until the student is determined by the results of approved reading assessments to be meeting grade-level targets by the results of approved reading assessments.
+The program of reading instruction shall continue until the student is determined to be meeting grade-level targets by the results of approved reading assessments.
 If a reading instruction program is being provided for a student on an Individualized Education Program (IEP), a special education teacher must be consulted and the plan may be a separate document from the IEP, or an IEP team meeting may be convened and the plan could then be included in the student's IEP.